top of page

 • The tooth hurts when chewing, or possibly just by touching it with your finger or tongue

-• The tooth my have a sharp pain to cold temperatures
+• The tooth my have a sharp pain to cold temperatures that continues to hurt for over 10 seconds after the cold is taken off of the tooth

 • The tooth may have a sharp pain to hot temperatures - and sipping cold water may help it feel better